jnstockley/BTN/README.md

 ## Mvn Install (Reccomend for the time being)
 Make sure maven is installed on your system!
+Make sure Java 17+ is installed on your system!
 ```
 git clone --branch nightly https://github.com/jnstockley/BTTN \
 cd BTTN \